Ted Noffey

-Ted Noffey (foaled January 17, 2023) is a multiple Grade I winning American Thoroughbred racehorse.
-As a two-year-old, he won the Grade I Breeders' Cup Juvenile, Hopeful Stakes and Breeders' Futurity.
+Ted Noffey (foaled January 17, 2023) is a champion American Thoroughbred racehorse.
+As a two-year-old he won the Grade I Breeders' Cup Juvenile, Hopeful Stakes and Breeders' Futurity, and was named Champion Two-Year-Old Male at the 2025 Eclipse Awards.

 Background

 Ted Noffey is a Gray or Roan colt who was bred in Kentucky by Aaron and Marie Jones.
 He is out of the stakes-winning, graded-placed Old Fashioned mare Streak of Luck.
 Streak of Luck finished second in the 2019 Grade II Buena Vista Stakes at Santa Anita Park to Vasilika at 53/1 odds.
 Spendthrift Farm bought Ted Noffey for $650,000 from Taylor Made Sales Agency's consignment to the 2024 Keeneland September Yearling Sale.

 Ted Noffey's sire is Into Mischief, a Grade I winner at the age of two who has been North America's leading sire by purse winnings in multiple years since 2018.

 Ted Noffey is named after a transposed social media post meant to describe Spendthrift Farm general manager Ned Toffey.

 Ted Noffey is trained by US Hall of Fame trainer Todd A. Pletcher.